Getting Started

 scenarios:

-- ref: scenario-aHow Ref Resolution Works
+- ref: kpi-api-stageHow Ref Resolution Works

-- Server refs resolve from `servers.yaml`.
+- Server refs resolve from

-- Agent refs resolve from `agents.yaml`.
+servers.yaml. - Agent refs resolve from

-- Missing refs are reported and should be fixed before running.
+mcp_serversoverlay, that overlay is used for runtime MCP binding. - Missing refs are reported and should be fixed before running.

 Use Libraries in App and CLI

-- App: start with `--libraries-dir` so shared library content is loaded.
+- App: start with

-- CLI run: refs resolve when library files are present in the configured layout.
+--libraries-dirso shared library content is loaded. - CLI run: refs resolve when library files are present in the configured layout.

 - App UI: inspect and manage shared items in the Library section.